 Gene expression is the process by which genetic information flows from DNA to RNA to the protein.
 The translation of DNA into RNA is termed transcription; protein synthesis from RNA templates is called translation.
-Details on gene expression and transcription can be found in a separate learning card.
+Details on gene expression and transcription can be found in a separate article.

 The genetic code